Skip to main content

 Primary source for who may claim dependency damages: Compensation to Relatives Act 1897 (NSW) s 4.

-Build one evidence pack with three separate tabs
+Build one evidence pack with separate tabs

 Most delay in death matters comes from insurers saying the file is “unclear” rather than saying it is outright ineligible.
 A practical fix is to lodge one indexed bundle with clear tabs: